jackyko1991/jackyko1991.github.io/_posts/2019-09-20-Cluster-Setup-3.md

 	![alt text](../assets/img/2019-09-20-Cluster-Setup-Part-3/entities.gif "Slurm cluster entites")

-	Partitions in Slurm groups worker nodes into logical sets.
+	Partitions in Slurm group worker nodes into logical sets.
 Jobs and resources can be assigned by user to specific partitions with each partition running with different priority rules.
 This encourages different hardware owners to participate in a single cluster by sharing peripheral devices including controller and storage services.

 	At the last line of `slurm.conf`, define the partition:
 	```